jorycz/tasmota-alerter/README.md

 systemctl start tasmota-alerter.service
 ```

-# Alerting channels
+# Setup alerting channels
 * E-mail
-* Telegram (TODO)
+* Telegram

+Check **notifications/** folder.
+There are example *.conf files.
+You can make as many files as you wish or just one.
+Tasmota-alerter reads all files ending with .conf suffix from this folder.

 # Setup monitoring rules
 Check **rules/** folder.
-There are 2 files (you can make as many files as you wish) by default with help and examples how to set rules.
+There are example *.conf files.
+You can make as many files as you wish or just one.
+Tasmota-alerter reads all files ending with .conf suffix from this folder.
 One file is prepared for "events", like when someone change state of plug (push ON/OFF button).
 Another file is prepared for "values" monitoring.